ptarmiganlabs/butler/butler-docs/docs/install-config.md

 ## Running on Docker

 If you have access or can set up a Docker runtime environment, this is by far the preferred solution for running Butler.
-Installation is less error prone that installing Butler natively, you get all the benefits from the Docker ecosystem (monitoring of running containers etc), and upgrades to future Butler versions become trivial.
+Installation is less error prone compared to installing Butler natively, you get all the benefits from the Docker ecosystem (monitoring of running containers etc), and upgrades to future Butler versions become trivial.

 | What | Comment |
 | ---- | ------- |